tensorpack/tensorpack/docs/tutorial/trainer.md

 documentation of [HorovodTrainer](../modules/train.html#tensorpack.train.HorovodTrainer).

-Tensorpack has implemented some other distributed trainers using TF's native API, but TF's native support for distributed training isn't very high-performance even today.
+Tensorpack has implemented some other distributed trainers using TF's native API, but TensorFlow is not actively supporting its distributed training features, and its native distributed performance isn't very good even today.
 Therefore those trainers are not actively maintained and are not recommended for use.